 3. Alabama’s Housing Discrimination Laws

 In Alabama, the Fair Housing Act is observed.
-A tenant must not experience any housing discrimination pertaining to one’s race, color, religion, national origin, sex, disability and familial status.
+According to the Federal Fair Housing Act, an Alabama tenant must not experience any housing discrimination pertaining to one’s race, color, religion, national origin, sex, disability and familial status.
+You cannot refuse to rent to someone due to these protected classes.

 4. Security Deposits